never-forget-your-concepts-app/nfyc-eureka-server/README.md

-# nfyc-gateway-service
+# nfyc-eureka-server
-Gateway Service for nfyc-study-plan-service and nfyc-study-revision-service
+Service to host eureka server for service registry.